Penn State vs. Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Penn State Stats and Trends

-- Penn State's games this year have hit the over two times in six opportunities (33.3%).
+- Penn State's games this year have gone over the total in two out of six opportunities (33.3%).

-- Penn State is 2-1 against the spread and 3-0 overall in games when it puts up more than 24.6 points.
+- Penn State is 2-1 against the spread and 3-0 overall this season when the team scores more than 24.6 points.

-- In games that Penn State piles up over 427.9 yards, the team is 1-1 against the spread and 2-0 overall.
+- When Penn State totals more than 427.9 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Nittany Lions have turned the ball over seven times this season, five fewer than the Fighting Illini have forced (12).
+- The Nittany Lions have seven giveaways this season, while the Fighting Illini have 12 takeaways .

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.